SSM-N-9 Regulus II: Description

 The airframe followed contemporary aircraft construction techniques, with weight savings from the use of advanced materials and the short airborne life of the missile.
 The fuselage was essentially tubular, tapering to a point at the nose, housing the guidance equipment, warhead and systems equipment.
-The engine was fed with air through a distinctive wedge shaped intake under the center fuselage.
+The engine was fed with air through a distinctive wedge shaped intake under the center fuselage known as a Ferri scoop.
 Its swept wings attached to its fuselage at the middle position, roughly halfway along its length, and a large swept fin attached to the top of the fuselage at the rear which was sometimes augmented by a large ventral fin at the extreme rear of the fuselage.

 Primary control of the Regulus II was through the use of elevons fitted to the outer half of the wing trailing-edges, as the missile was not fitted with a tailplane, and a rudder fitted to the trailing edge of the fin.
 Flaps were fitted to the inner half of the trailing edge for use during takeoff.
 Additional stability and control in pitch was provided by small trapezoidal canard foreplanes near the nose of the fuselage.

 To launch the missile, the carrier vessel had to surface and deploy the missile and launch apparatus, which consisted of a zero length launcher.
 Once deployed, the missile had to be linked to the submarine or ship's navigation system to align the inertial navigation system and input target co-ordinates.
 With the navigation system ready and launch authorization given, the missile engine would be run-up to full power with afterburner and the large solid-fueled rocket booster ignited, immediately the missile would leave the zero length launcher and continue to the target autonomously.